rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

 The chaos of the moderm world will make sense.
-And you'll realize we needed Bitcoin to be true because there was no sustainable alternative.
+And you'll realize we needed Bitcoin to be true because there was no alternative.

 ---